Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud-esp.md

 wkt <UPN>-headless.keytab
 ```

 E.g. hdiadminjrs is the cluster administrator.
 The realm is AADDS.JRSMYDOMAIN.COM.
-The keytab name is hdiadminjrs.keytab.
+The keytab name is kafka-client-hdi.keytab.
 ```
 ktutil
 addent -password -p hdiadminjrs@AADDS.JRSMYDOMAIN.COM -k 1 -e RC4-HMAC
-wkt hdiadminjrs.keytab
+wkt kafka-client-hdi.keytab
 ```

-Scp the keytab to your local directory.
+Copy the keytab from HDInsight to your local directory.
 Example...
 ```
 # From your local machine..
 cd  kafka-hdi-hol

-scp sshuser@democluster-ssh.azurehdinsight.net:/home/AADDS/hdiadminjrs/hdiadminjrs.keytab .
+scp sshuser@democluster-ssh.azurehdinsight.net:/home/AADDS/hdiadminjrs/kafka-client-hdi.keytab .
 ```

 ### 2.3. krb5.conf from the cluster